pingidentity/helm-charts/docs/config/vault.md

 Hashicorp injector.
 More information on Hashicorp Vault annotations can be found [here](https://www.vaultproject.io/docs/platform/k8s/injector/annotations).

+> Note: the PingIdentity DevOps images and Helm chart only support version 2 of the KV secrets engine API for Vault secrets.
+PingDirectory itself currently only supports KV version 1 for password storage schemes.
+Learn more in the [Vault KV secrets engine documentation](https://developer.hashicorp.com/vault/api-docs/secret/kv).

 ## Vault Secret Values

 An example vault values section looks like: